brycewray/hugo-site/content/posts/2023/11/firefox-brink/index.md

 - 2023-11-30_screen-cap_StatCounter-browser-2009-01--2023-11_edited_2318x1158.png
 ---

 A somewhat obscure guideline for developers of U.S. government websites may be about to accelerate the long, sad decline of Mozilla's Firefox browser.
-There already are plenty of large entities, both public and private, whose websites lack proper support for Firefox; and that will get only worse in the near future, because the Firefox's auburn paws are perilously close to the lip of the proverbial slippery slope.
+There already are plenty of large entities, both public and private, whose websites lack proper support for Firefox; and that will get only worse in the near future, because the ’fox's auburn paws are perilously close to the lip of the proverbial slippery slope.

 <!--more-->